How I Coded My Way Back to Love

-January 6th, 2025: The Night I Learned to Let Go (Even When It Felt Like Falling)
+The Night I Learned to Let Go

 January 6, 2025—a date carved into the marrow of my bones.
 The night I let go of the girl who once felt like oxygen.
 The girl who stood by me when the world turned its back, who sang me back to life long before I knew I’d need saving.
 We met at her singing audition.
 I still remember how her voice cracked on the high note of her song, how she laughed afterward, cheeks flushed, shrugging at the judges like it didn’t matter.
 But it did—to me.
 That laugh became my compass.
 When I was drowning in self-doubt, she’d hum that random song while doing her hair, off-key and unashamed, just to pull a smile from me.
 Now, her voice fades a little more each day, and I’m terrified of the silence it leaves behind. ...

-March 31, 2025 · 3 min · 580 words · Sylvester Ady
+August 18, 2025 · 3 min · 580 words · Sylvester Ady

 The Page I’m Saving for a Future That May Never Come